 Verizon offers three tiers of unlimited data plans.
-4G LTE is the standard but there is also 5G coverage but only in certain areas.
+4G LTE is the standard but there is also 5G coverage in certain areas.

-As this is the most basic plan it does lack some of the better options you get on more premium packages - like the ability to upgrade for 5G access.
+As this is the most basic plan it does lack some of the better options you get on more premium packages - like the ability to upgrade for 5G access (you can read about what is 5G here).
 The video streaming quality will also be lower resolution than other packages - roughly DVD quality.
 There is also a restriction on connection speed at hotspots of 600 kpbs.

 The second Verizon plan is called Play More Unlimited and is available for $80 per month.
 This plan is built for streaming with music and video streaming, millions of songs, HD and premium data all included in the package.